 Valley House is the place to renew and reaffirm friendships, to natter with those who matter, to come together in shared activities.
 Fire up the barbie, tell tales round the woodfires, send the kids out to explore.
 As the TV ad said, this is the Big Country, and family holidays and celebrations don’t get much bigger than this.

 Somewhere out there, beyond the ten acres of firs and pines and weeping willows, and past the two paddocks, Valley House ends and Shropshire begins.
 Have fun finding out where.
 Or just chill among the greens, the russets and the golds and listen to the birdsong.

-Walk the grounds, kick back on the stone terrace, watch the kids race on the lawn, pack a picnic and head for the peaceful lake.
+Walk the grounds, kick back on the stone terrace, watch the kids race on the lawn, pack a picnic.
 The wooded dingle with the babbling stream is all bluebells in spring and wild flowers in summer.
 Chillax in a powerful slice of Shropshire.

 Valley House has all the trimmings and trinkets you’d expect of a Grade II-listed Arts and Crafts masterpiece.
 Settle back amid the deep-moulded cornices, the ornate fireplace, the Jacobean staircase and leaded windows.
 Feel the oak floors beneath your bare feet and the warmth of the living-room Rayburn on your face.

 Behind the glazed and shuttered double front doors, the entrance hall is all oak floors and beams.
 A side hall comes with mosaic floor and there’s a study off the library so you can bury your nose in a book.